GSA/open-gsa-redesign/_apidocs/searchgov-results.md

 | sitelimit						| By default, we return all results within the scope of the domains you set up in the Admin Center. <br><br>You can use the sitelimit parameter to limits the results to only content within specific subdomains or subfolders.
 You can include multiple sitelimit values using a space-separated list.
 The sitelimit values must be within the scope of the domains set up in the Admin Center.
 Examples: <br><br> `sitelimit=pra.digital.gov` or `sitelimit=digital.gov/guides` for a site set up to search across the entire digital.gov domain by default
 | api\_key						| By default, you can make 1,000 requests per hour using your SearchGov access key. <br><br>If you need higher rate limits, please [email the SearchGov team](mailto:search@gsa.gov) for information on how to set up an [API.Data.gov API key](https://api.data.gov/docs/developer-manual/) to increase these limits.

-Preformatted request strings with your unique values are provided on the Search Results API Instructions in the Activate section of the Admin Center.

-You can also view the full details of this API in the [Open API specification file for the Results API](https://open.gsa.gov/api/searchgov-clicks/v2/openapi.yml).
+You can also view the full details of this API in the [Open API specification file for the Results API](https://open.gsa.gov/api/searchgov-results/v2/openapi.yml).

 ## Expected results